pcmichaud/micro/source/time_en.rst

 What is likely to happen when next week comes?
 Do you follow up with the plan in Exercise F?

-Empirical evidence suggest that in such choice situations, lots of people will pick Les Boys if they watch tonight.
+Empirical evidence suggests that in such choice situations, lots of people will pick Les Boys if they watch tonight.
 If they pick for next week today, they will pick Mommy.
 Discounted utility does not allow for such choice reversals, what is often called dynamic inconsistency.

 **Present-Bias and Quasi-Hyperbolic Preferences**